ONSdigital/sdg-indicators/_pages/about.md

   * collaborating and coordinating with topic leads across the Government Statistical Service and beyond

-  * reporting data
+  * reporting UK SDG data

-  * shining a light on who is being ‘left behind’ - so policy makers can act
+  * shining a light on who is being ‘left behind’ - so policy makers can take action

   * promoting the SDG-related work we do

+Cabinet Office and the Department for International Development (DfID) have responsibility for policy implementation.

 ## About this site
 This site is based on the open source [Open SDG](https://open-sdg.readthedocs.io/en/latest/) platform.
 The Open SDG platform is the result of collaboration between the: